 White Hat SEO and Black Hat SEO

-Additionally, I will also discuss a third term, “Grey Hat SEO,” a mix of both (White Hat and Black Hat SEO).
+There’s also a third term, “Grey Hat SEO,” a mix of both (White Hat and Black Hat SEO).

 What is White Hat SEO?